-At Training Direct, our Nurse Aide Training aims to provide an all-around education on the duties, skills, and expectations of a CNA.
-The Nurse Aide program curriculum was designed to help students develop a strong foundation in the field so they can confidently enter the job market.
-Our Nurse Aide training program covers a variety of topics you may face on the CNA exam, including the following:
+Wondering what you can learn in a Nurse Aide (CNA) training program?
+At Training Direct, our Nurse Aide program aims to provide an all-around education on the duties, skills, and expectations of a CNA.
+The Nurse Aide program curriculum was designed to help students develop a strong foundation in the field so they can confidently enter the job market, upon becoming certified.
+Our Nurse Aide training program covers a variety of topics you may encounter on the CNA exam, including the following:

 - Introduction to the human body